Gravitational scattering of two neutron stars

-Note that the strain is obtained from the extrapolated Weyl pseudoscalar via a double fixed-frequency integration~\cite{Reisswig:2010di}, which cuts off the low-frequency part of the signal.
-As a consequence, the amplitude of the waveform approaches zero before and after the close encounter, whereas the waveform is expected to have a non-zero constant amplitude due to linear memory effects~\cite{Zeldovich:1974gvh,Braginsky:1985vlg}.
-These effects are instead included in the EOB waveform at Newtonian order~\cite{Chiaramello:2020ehz}.
+Waveforms from configurations with $\Jin/M^2\gtrsim 1.55$ broadly agree with the BH-BH case.
+The most interesting features in the scattering waveforms are found in configurations approaching $\Jin^{\rm thre}$ from above; Fig.~\ref{fig:gw} shows a representative example.
 The peak amplitude (top panel) of the $\ell=m=2$ mode is significantly reduced with respect to the BH-BH case although, for a given $\Jin$, tidal effects accelerating the transition to bound orbits are expected to generate a larger amplitude than for black holes.
-We attribute this behaviour to massive ejecta observed in these scatterings.
+We attribute this behavior to massive ejecta observed in these scatterings.
 Comparison to the amplitude of \texttt{\TEOB{-\dali}{}} (NNLO) waveforms, which do not contain ejecta effects, supports the interpretation.
-This effect is mirrored in the radiated energy which can be reduced up to a factor ${\sim}4$, see Tab.~\ref{tab:res}.
+This effect is mirrored in the radiated energy which can be reduced up to a factor ${\sim}4$, see Table.~\ref{tab:res}.
 Note again that the radiated GW energy during the encounter alone is insufficient to drive the dynamics to bound orbits.
-The peak frequencies (bottom panel) are found up to $M\omega_{22}\sim 0.2$ (${\sim}2$ kilohertz) and agree rather well with the BH-BH and EOB NNLO predictions.
-SLy simulations approaching the dynamical capture threshold are also characterized by a post-peak signature of the star $f$-mode oscillations excited by the close encounter.
+The peak frequencies (bottom panel) are found up to $M\omega_{22}\sim 0.2$ (${\sim}2$ kHz) and agree rather well with the BH-BH and EOB NNLO predictions.
+SLy simulations approaching the dynamical capture threshold are also characterized by a postpeak signature of the star $f$-mode oscillations excited by the close encounter.
 This is similar to what observed in dynamical captures \cite{Gold:2011df}, although for scattering the $f$-mode contribution is less persistent and has weaker amplitude.